Rex Orange County: 2014–2016: Early career and Bcos U Will Never B Free

 At age 16, O'Connor began playing the guitar and started to produce his own music using Apple's Logic software.
 At this age, he also began attending the BRIT School where he studied drumming and was one of four percussionists in his year; the relative rareness of his primary instrument provided him with wide exposure to various projects of others in his school which he credits with exposing him to new music.

+O'Connor released his debut single, "Corduroy Dreams", as the lead single from his debut studio album, Bcos U Will Never B Free, on 18 May 2015.
+On 4 September 2015, Bcos U Will Never B Free was self-released by O'Connor free of charge on Bandcamp and SoundCloud.
+Upon listening to the album, fellow musician and producer Two Inch Punch got in touch with him, providing him with a management team.
+The two would later collaborate on O'Connor's singles, including the single "Uno", released on 17 November 2016.
+Clash described "Uno", writing: "The buoyant keyboard riff underpins a hypnotic half-spoken vocal, one that veers from topic to topic in a hazy burst of creative mania."

+2017–2018: Rise to prominence and Apricot Princess

-On 4 September 2015, O'Connor self-released his debut album Bcos U Will Never B Free on SoundCloud and Bandcamp.
-Upon listening to the album, fellow English musician and producer Two Inch Punch got in touch with him, providing him with a management team.
-The two have continued to collaborate throughout O'Connor's career in the form of the tracks "UNO", "Best Friend", and "Untitled".
-The album also caught the attention of American rapper Tyler, the Creator, who sent him an email describing his enjoyment of the project.
-This led to him flying O'Connor out the following year to Los Angeles to collaborate on his album Flower Boy, with him co-writing and contributing vocals to the songs "Boredom" and "Foreword".
-On 17 November 2016, O'Connor released the single "UNO", a song Clash magazine described by writing, "The buoyant keyboard riff underpins a hypnotic half-spoken vocal, one that veers from topic to topic in a hazy burst of creative mania."
-On 25 January 2017, he released the single “Best Friend” (premiering on Apple Music's Beats 1 station), followed later in the year by the release of his second album Apricot Princess.
+Bcos U Will Never B Free caught the attention of the American rapper Tyler, the Creator, who sent him an email describing his enjoyment of the project.
+This led to Tyler flying O'Connor out the following year to Los Angeles to collaborate on his album Flower Boy, O'Connor co-writing and contributing vocals to the songs "Boredom" and "Foreword".
+On 25 January 2017, he released the single "Best Friend" (premiering on Apple Music's Beats 1 station), followed later in the year by the release of his second studio album Apricot Princess.
 His work was compared by Aimee Cliff of The Fader in 2017 to "other artsy, post-genre teen artists, such as Kevin Abstract or Steve Lacy".

-2017–2018: Apricot Princess

 O'Connor's first release following the success of Apricot Princess and Flower Boy was on 11 October 2017 with the single "Loving Is Easy", created in collaboration with the Dutch artist Benny Sings.
 On 16 April 2018, he performed the song in his television debut on The Tonight Show Starring Jimmy Fallon.
 On 31 May 2018, he released a cover of "You've Got a Friend in Me" in collaboration with Randy Newman, the creator of the song.
 He was also featured in Spotify's Rise Program.

 On 9 October 2018, O'Connor was scheduled to appear on the French television programme Quotidien, but refused to perform because it featured a sketch by comedian Alison Wheeler parodying the Ku Klux Klan, which he called "tasteless".